 2) In a cover letter, authors must disclose any sources of external funding used in the research supporting the paper.
 The final version of accepted papers must also disclose external funding as well.

 3) Any and all co-authors must be identified and added to a submission’s list of authors.

 4) All identifying material — author names, affiliations, contact information, and acknowledgements — must be removed from submitted paper files.
 The Journal uses a double-blind review process.
 Referees are not identified to authors, and authors’ names are not known to reviewers.

-5) Manuscripts must be typed, double-spaced and typically not exceed 25 pages of text.
+5) Manuscripts must be typed, double-spaced, use 12-point font, have 1-inch margins, and typically not exceed 25 pages of text.
 This limit does not include appendices, tables, figures, and references.
 The general order of the components of a paper is: first page (with abstract), text, footnotes, references, appendices, tables, and figures.
 A manuscript need not be in JRS style when first submitted, but must conform at a later stage if accepted for publication.
 The Journal’s style guideline can be found below.

 The Journal does not accept simultaneous submissions (papers being reviewed elsewhere at the same time).